Usage

 cache

-Top cache operations (agent Spring-Cache instrumentation).
+Top MongoDB operations (agent sync-driver instrumentation).

 metrics